HTTP Limits Policy

 Maximum Number Of Headers and Trailers

-The maximum number of headers and trailers allowed by your policy.
+The default maximum number of headers and trailers allowed is 32 kB.

 If you want to filter specific HTTP methods, configure them in the Allowed HTTP Request Methods field.